Aluminum

 0.0257% Zinc

 In other words, common aluminum casting alloy.
 (Not only that, reader Don Keck tells me it's probably a femur, not a tibia, so the eBay description wasn't even right in that regard.)
-Interestingly, there was a 0.074% trace of titanium, which makes me think it was probably cast in the same mould, or maybe the aluminum was melted in the same crucible, as the titanium parts used on living people.
+Interestingly, there was a 0.074% trace of titanium, which makes me think it was probably cast in the same mold, or maybe the aluminum was melted in the same crucible, as the titanium parts used on living people.
 There was not so much as the slightest detectable trace of tantalum.
 (Per the terms of their service, I should mention that this analysis was carried out in the Center for Microanalysis of Materials, University of Illinois, which is partially supported by the U.S. Department of Energy under grant DEFG02-91-ER45439.)

 Oh well, by then I'd become attached to my little bone, and it will have a place of honor under aluminum.
 After all, this was someone's leg, maybe someone's daddy's leg, and it deserves respect.
 (It is claimed to be a pre-1987 leg from India.)